OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-045.md

 ## Psalm 45:4

-> And in Your majesty ride on victoriously,
+> And in Your majesty ride forth triumphantly,
-> For the cause of truth, humility, and righteousness;
+> For the sake of truth, humility, and righteousness;
-> Let Your right hand teach You awesome things.
+> Let Your right hand reveal marvellous things.

 ## Psalm 45:5

-> Your arrows are sharp;
+> Your arrows are keen;
-> The peoples fall under You;
+> The nations fall beneath You;
-> Your arrows are in the heart of the King’s enemies.
+> Your arrows pierce the heart of the King’s foes.

 ## Psalm 45:6